Cat Matlala: Madlanga Commission

-In October 2025, a witness at the Madlanga Commission disclosed that Matlala sent three documents to Maj-Gen Lesetja Senona, the head of KwaZulu-Natal Hawks, on April 13 2025.
-Among them were the findings of a thorough LexisNexis search on the Senzo and Thembeka Mchunu Foundation and a document called Memo Biz Traces that included details about President Cyril Ramaphosa's apparent multiple identity numbers.
+In October 2025, a witness revealed about a document called Memo Biz Traces that included details about President Cyril Ramaphosa's apparent multiple identity numbers.

 Evidence presented at the Madlanga Commission of Inquiry, primarily through WhatsApp chats retrieved from Matlala's phone, has revealed alleged criminal infiltration at the highest levels of the SAPS.
 The messages, introduced by Crime Intelligence Head Lt-Gen Dumisani Khumalo, link Matlala to an influential North West businessman, Brown Mogotsi, who is closely associated with suspended Police Minister Senzo Mchunu.
 These communications indicate Matlala funded ANC political expenses through Mogotsi in exchange for favours, which included information and alleged efforts to prevent the cancellation of his multi-million-rand SAPS health contract.
 Khumalo also revealed that Matlala is one of the members of a cartel known as the "Big Five" as well as Katiso Molefe, the other three members were not revealed.

 Deputy National Police Commissioner Lt-Gen Shadrack Sibiya testified before a parliamentary ad hoc committee, where he admitted to having contact with both Matlala and Mogotsi but vehemently denied any personal relationship or involvement in the alleged corruption and the attempt to disband the Political Killings Task Team (PKTT).
-Sibiya's limited interactions with Matlala were explained as professional dealings regarding a tender dispute, while he claimed Mogotsi was an "activist" who occasionally provided him with information.According to Witness C, an investigator within Gauteng counterintelligence operations who was giving evidence ,a transcribed dialogue reveals Matlala conceding to compensating Sibiya up to R1 million monthly in currency for him to secure a police tender.
+Sibiya's limited interactions with Matlala were explained as professional dealings regarding a tender dispute, while he claimed Mogotsi was an "activist" who occasionally provided him with information.
+According to Witness C, an investigator within Gauteng counterintelligence operations who was giving evidence, a transcribed dialogue reveals Matlala conceding to compensating Sibiya up to R1 million monthly in currency for him to secure a police tender.